shubhamitradas/Toxicity-Challenge/README.md

    5. insult        7877
    6. identity_hate 1405

-4. For most of the models/embeddings that I tried pre-processing the data did not influence the score much for the Deep Learning models .
+4. For most of the models/embeddings that I tried pre-processing the data did not influence the score much for the Deep Learning models .Hyperparameter tuning too had minor impact on the score.

 5. Embedding : Used various pre-trained embedding vectors mentioned below.